uvaai/ml1/30 week3/40 Chinese Room/content.md

 system would be able to produce understanding of the labeled sentiment of tweets in the data set used in the assignment.

-*Note:* Some of these exampes might be hard to classify as having understanding or not, and there isn't an obvious right or wrong answer for these questions.
-What is most important, is that your answers show your understand the concepts from Searle's paper and how they might apply to different solutions for the problem of sentiment analysis.
+*Note:* Some of these examples might be hard to classify as having understanding or not, and there isn't an obvious right or wrong answer for these questions.
+What is most important, is that your answers show you understand the concepts from Searle's paper and how they might apply to different solutions for the problem of sentiment analysis.